 It is the Institute point of contact with the Space Telescope Users Committee (STUC).

 The key objective of the Group is to optimize and maximize the scientific productivity of HST.

 The goal is to foster the submission of the highest quality scientific programs through the identification of key scientific areas that require the investment of HST time to be studied and to foster broad multidisciplinary and multi-observatories collaboration.

 How STScI Conducts the Proposal Review

 HST programs are selected through competitive peer review.
 A broad range of scientists from the international astronomical community evaluates and ranks all submitted proposals, using a well-defined set of criteria and paying special attention to any potential conflicts of interest.
 The review panels and the Telescope Allocation Committee (TAC) offer their recommendations to the STScI Director.
 Based on these recommendations, the STScI Director makes the final allocation of observing time.

-The TAC will include the TAC chair, the panel chairs, and the four vice-chairs to ensure broad expertise across the full range of scientific categories.
+The TAC will include the TAC chair, the panel chairs, and vice-chairs to ensure broad expertise across the full range of scientific categories.
 The primary responsibility of the TAC is to review Large GO, Treasury GO, and Legacy AR Proposals for scientific balance.

 Peer Review Information